terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **[3.2 Models](/2b_models/)** (with API)

 The agent and the NN are typically packed into a **model** that has an API that makes it possible for existing software to **use the model as a "helpful" assistant**.
 I refer to the **code in the model that controls the TF NN as the "internal agent" (iAgent)**.
-This concept is central to understanding how models work. *Note: GPT has steadfastly resisted my use of this term until only recently.
-That's because GPT was never programmed with text that discussed such a concept.*
+This concept is central to understanding how models work. *Note: I invented the iAgent concept; GPT has only kind of accepted it as OK.*

 <br>